Internet-of-People/iop-ts/packages/hydra-plugin/README.md

 ## Usage

 The plugin provides some endpoints where you can query the Layer 2 consensus.
-Please see the [architecture section in the specification](https://iop-stack.gitlab.iop-ventures.com/dids-and-claims/specification/#/architecture) for the exact endpoints.
+Please see the [architecture section in the specification](https://iop-stack.iop.rocks/dids-and-claims/specification/#/architecture) for the exact endpoints.

-**Important Notes:**
+An example URL you can curl: `curl http://127.0.0.1:4703/before-proof/iop/exists/780`

-- These endpoints are NOT yet available: `getOperations`, `getOperationAttempts`
+## Check also

-- An example URL you can curl: `curl http://127.0.0.1:4703/before-proof/iop/exists/780`
+Please read about maintainers, contribution contract at <https://github.com/Internet-of-People/morpheus-ts>